-SARS-CoV-2 variants and their susceptibility to anti-SARS-CoV-2 monoclonal antibodies
+SARS-CoV-2 variants and their susceptibility to anti-SARS-CoV-2 monoclonal antibodies and oral antivirals

 In November 2021, the Omicron (B.1.1.529) variant was designated as the new variant of concern (VOC) and in January 2022 has become the dominant VOC globaly: it includes numerous mutations in the spike protein.
 Omicron is comprised of several genetically related sublineages, including BA.1, BA.2 and BA.3.
 Ongoing studies are evaluating the susceptibility of this VOC to the anti-SARS-CoV-2 mAbs.
 This variant is predicted to have markedly reduced susceptibility to some anti-SARS-CoV-2 mAb products, including bamlanivimab plus etesevimab and casirivimab plus imdevimab.
 Sotrovimab appears to retain activity against this variant.
 It has substantially decreased in vitro activity against the Omicron BA.2 subvariant that has recently become the dominant subvariant.
 Based on in vitro data, bebtelovimab is expected to have activity against a broad range of SARS-CoV-2 variants, including the B.1.1.529 (Omicron) variant of concern (VOC) and its BA.1 and BA.2 sublineages.
+The same is true for BA.2.12.1 and BA.4/BA.5 sublineages.
+Tixagevimab and cilgavimab in combination retained full to nearly full neutralisation activity against pseudovirus and/or live virus SARS-CoV-2 variant strains: VLPs pseudotyped with the spike of Omicron BA.2.12.1, BA.3, or BA.4/BA.5 showed 5-fold, 16-fold, and 33- to 65-fold reductions in neutralizing activity, respectively.

-Three new Omicron sublineages BA.4, BA.5 and BA.2.12.1 have acquired a few additional mutations that may impact their characteristic: the number of cases and the number of countries reporting the detection of these three variants are rising.
-Limited evidence to date, does not indicate a rise in hospital admissions or other signs of increased severity.
+These three new Omicron sublineages BA.4, BA.5 and BA.2.12.1 have acquired a few additional mutations that may impact their characteristic: the number of cases and the number of countries reporting the detection of these three variants are rising.
+In some countries, the rise in cases has also led to a surge in hospitalizations and ICU admissions; however, the current evidence available does not indicate a change in severity associated with any of the three Omicron descendent lineages BA.2.12.1, BA.4 and BA.5.